2022 United States state treasurer elections

 The 2022 United States state treasurer elections were held on November 8, 2022, to elect the state treasurer and equivalents in twenty-seven states, plus a special election in Utah.
 The previous elections for this group of states took place in 2018.
 The treasurer of Vermont serves two-year terms and was last elected in 2020.

 These elections took place concurrently with several other federal, state, and local elections.
-They were one of only two slates of statewide elections in 2022 in which the Republicans made net gains, the other being the auditor elections.
+They were one of only two slates of statewide elections in 2022 in which the Republicans made net gains, the other being the state auditor elections.

+Republicans had a net gain of 3 seats in these elections, flipping Wiscosin, Kansas and Iowa.

 Partisan composition

 Going into the election, there were 22 Republican state treasurers and 20 Democratic treasurers.
 This class of treasurers were made of 14 Democrats and 14 Republicans.

 Democrats defended two states won by Donald Trump, and Republicans defended one state won by Joe Biden in 2020.
 Additionally, Democrats held state treasurer offices in three states with Republican governors, while Republicans did not hold any state treasurer offices in states with Democratic governors.